alex1ai/ugr-master-cc/vagrant_provision.md

 The script is straightforward to understand.
 The choices of image/location/size are the same as made and justified in the previous milestone. `az.tcp_endpoints = 80` automatically opens port 80 for server access, same with port 27017 for MongoDB.

 As they are provisioned together, they are also deployed in the same virtual network automatically by Vagrant.
-This means we can ping/reach the other virtual machine via its machine name (e.g. `$ ping vagrant-data` from vagrant-server).
+This means we can ping/reach the other virtual machine via its machine name `az.vm_name` (e.g. `$ ping vagrant-data` from vagrant-server).

 For MongoDB location, again, the MONGO_IP environment variable is set in the server_provision.yml file, in this case `MONGO_IP: vagrant-data`.